-Choosing where to stay in Mykonos is an important decision!
-The island is famous for its attractions including glamorous beaches, luxurious restaurants and bustling nightlife, so you’ll want to be centrally located to make the most of them.
+Choosing where to stay on Mykonos is an important decision!
+The island is famous for its many attractions including glamorous beaches, luxurious restaurants and bustling nightlife as well as lots of others things to see and do so you’ll want to be centrally located to make the most of them.

-In addition, its also notorious for the super strong wind that blows in summer so it’s important to choose your accommodation wisely.
-To help you out, here is our guide to where to stay in Mykonos.
+In addition, it’s also notorious for the strong wind that blows in summer so it’s important to choose your accommodation wisely.
+To help you out, here is our guide on where to stay on Mykonos.

 It doesn’t get more central than staying in Mykonos Town, with its maze of cobbled streets filled with great shopping, dining and bars.
 In particular, Mykonos Town is famed for its nightlife, so if your main reason for visiting the famous island is to dance the night away, this is a great choice.

 There are also a number of cultural activities including open-air museums, churches and tavernas, especially around the beautiful Little Venice area.
 It’s also within very close proximity of the beautiful windmills of Mykonos, so you’ll never forget that you are on the stunning island!